CASP-Systems-BU/eeo-toolkit/ocr/README.md

 ## Usage

+> [!CAUTION]
+> The current version of the OCR pipeline only supports the official standard EEO forms from the state government.
+Any third-party and customized forms are not supported.

 ### 1. Configure Layout & Checkbox YAML

 - The pipeline relies on coordinate maps for each cell and checkbox region.
 Ensure the following files are present under `OCR/config`: